Gilt-edged securities: Green gilts

-In September 2021, the UK held its inaugural "green gilt" sale, which was met with record demand.
-Investors placing over £100bn in bids.
-The UK's Debt Management Office (DMO) plans to sell £15bn of green gilts this year.
-The 12-year bond will mature in July 2033, and is priced at a yield of about 0.9 percent.
+In September 2021, the UK held its inaugural "green gilt" sale, which was met with record demand with investors placing over £100 billion in bids.
+The following month a second green gilt with a duration of 32 years raised £6 billion.
+The UK's Debt Management Office (DMO) issued over £16.1 billion of green gilts during the 2021-2022 financial year.
+The 12-year bond, issued in 2021, will mature in July 2033, and was priced with an initial issuance yield of approximately 0.872 percent.
 The money raised by the bonds are earmarked for environmental spending, such as on projects including flood defences, renewable energy, or carbon capture and storage.

 Undated gilts

 Historical undated gilts

-Until late 2014 there existed eight undated gilts, which made up a very small proportion of the UK government's debt.
+Until late 2014 there existed eight undated gilts, which by then made up a very small proportion of the UK government's debt.
 They had no fixed maturity date.
-These gilts were very old: some, such as Consols, dated from the 18th century.
+These gilts were very old: some, such as consols, dated from the 18th century.
 The largest, War Loan, was issued in the early 20th century.
 The redemption (payout of the principal) of these bonds was at the discretion of the UK government, but because of their age, they all had low coupons, and so for a long time there was little incentive for the government to redeem them.
 Because the outstanding amounts were relatively very small, there was a very limited market in most of these gilts.
 In late 2014 and early 2015 the government gave notice that four of these gilts, including War Loan, would be redeemed in early 2015.
 The last four remaining gilts, with coupons of 2.5% or 2.75%, were redeemed on 5 July 2015.

-Proposed new undated gilts

-In May 2012 the UK Debt Management Office issued a consultation document which raised the possibility of issuing new undated gilts, but there was little support for this proposal.

 Gilt strips

-Many gilts can be "stripped" into their individual cash flows, namely Interest (the periodic coupon payments) and Principal (the ultimate repayment of the investment) which can be traded separately as zero-coupon gilts, or gilt strips.
-For example, a ten-year gilt can be stripped to make 21 separate securities:

-20 strips based on the coupons, which are entitled to just one of the half-yearly interest payments; and one strip entitled to the redemption payment at the end of the ten years.
+Many gilts can be "stripped" into their individual cash flows, namely interest (the periodic coupon payments) and principal (the ultimate repayment of the investment) which can be traded separately as zero-coupon gilts, or gilt strips.
+For example, a ten-year gilt can be stripped to make 21 separate securities: 20 strips based on the coupons, which are entitled to just one of the half-yearly interest payments; and one strip entitled to the redemption payment at the end of the ten years.
 The title "Separately Traded and Registered Interest and Principal Securities" was created as a reverse acronym for "strips".

 The UK gilt strip market started in December 1997.
 Gilts can be reconstituted from all of the individual strips.
-By the end of 2001, there were 11 strippable gilts in issue in the UK totalling £1,800 million.
+By the end of 1999, there were 11 strippable gilts in issue in the UK totalling £116 billion.
+According to the 2021 DMO's GEMM Guidebook, only certain institutions, GEMMs, the DMO and the Bank of England are permitted to strip or reconstitute eligible gilts.

 Maturity of gilts

 The maturity of gilts is defined by the UK Debt Management Office (DMO) is as follows: short, 0–7 years; medium, 7–15 years; and long, more than 15 years.

-Gilts with a term to maturity of less than three years are also referred to as "ultra short", while the new gilts issued since 2005 with a term to maturity of 50 years or more have been referred to as "ultra long".